Wavefunction matching for solving quantum many-body problems: Abstract

 \section{Abstract}

-We introduce a new approach for solving quantum many-body systems called \textit{wave function matching}.
-Wave function matching transforms the interaction between particles so that the wave functions at short distances match that of an easily computable interaction.
+{\it Ab initio} calculations play an essential role in our fundamental understanding of quantum many-body systems across many subfields, from strongly correlated fermions \cite{assaad2008world,Schollwock:2011,Orus:2014} to quantum chemistry \cite{dovesi2005ab,friesner2005ab,bartlett2007coupled} and from atomic and molecular systems \cite{aymar1996multichannel,stone2007atom,motta2018ab} to nuclear physics \cite{barrett2013ab,hagen2014coupled,carlson2015quantum,hergert2016medium,stroberg2021ab}.
+One of the primary challenges is to perform accurate calculations for systems where the interactions may be complicated and difficult for the chosen computational method to handle.
+Here we address the problem by introducing a new approach called \textit{wavefunction matching}.
+Wavefunction matching transforms the interaction between particles so that the wavefunctions up to some finite range match that of an easily computable interaction.
 This allows for calculations of systems that would otherwise be impossible due to problems such as Monte Carlo sign cancellations.
-We apply the method to lattice Monte Carlo simulations of light nuclei, medium-mass nuclei, neutron matter, and nuclear matter.
-We use interactions at next-to-next-to-next-to-leading order in the framework of chiral effective field theory and find good agreement with empirical data.
-These results are accompanied by new insights on the nuclear interactions that may help to resolve long-standing challenges in accurately reproducing nuclear binding energies, charge radii, and nuclear matter saturation in {\it ab initio} calculations.
+We apply the method to lattice Monte Carlo simulations \cite{Lee:2008fa,lahde2019nuclear} of light nuclei, medium-mass nuclei, neutron matter, and nuclear matter.
+We use high-fidelity chiral effective field theory interactions \cite{Epelbaum:2008ga,Machleidt:2011} and find good agreement with empirical data.
+These results are accompanied by new insights on the nuclear interactions that may help to resolve long-standing challenges in accurately reproducing nuclear binding energies, charge radii, and nuclear matter saturation in {\it ab initio} calculations \cite{Ekstrom:2022yea,Machleidt:2023jws}.

 Quantum Monte Carlo simulations are a powerful and efficient method that can describe strong correlations in quantum many-body systems.
 No assumptions about the nature of the system are necessary, and the computational effort grows only as a low power of the number of particles.
 For many problems of interest, a simple Hamiltonian $H^S$ can be found that describes the energies and other observables of the many-body system in fair agreement with empirical data and is easily computable using Monte Carlo methods.
 On the other hand, realistic high-fidelity Hamiltonians usually suffer from severe sign problems with positive and negative contributions to the averages cancelling each other, so that Monte Carlo calculations become impractical.
 In this work, we solve this problem using a new approach called wave function matching.
 While keeping the observable physics unchanged, wave function matching creates a new high-fidelity Hamiltonian $H'$ such that wave functions at short distances match that of a simple Hamiltonian $H^S$ which is easily computed.
 This allows for a rapidly converging expansion in powers of the difference $H'-H^S$.
 Wave function matching can be used with any computational scheme.
 In the following analysis, we focus on the case of quantum Monte Carlo simulations, where the method presents a promising and practical strategy for evading the sign problem in realistic calculations of nuclear quantum many-body systems.